cmse822/project-1-team-4/Report.md

 Code found in project1.cpp.

 2. For a given matrix size _N_, what is the total number of floating point operations performed by this operator?
+- The matrix multiplication will require 2*N^3 - N^2 operations.

 3. Using the supplied C routine `get_walltime.c`, or any other accurate means of measuring time, compute the performance in Mflop/s of the matrix-matrix multiply for _N_=100\.
 Be sure to perform enough repeat calculations of the timing to overcome any statistical noise in the measurement.